xiix0/scam/README.md

-Afternoon very favorable for romance.
-Try a single person for a change.
+Expect a letter from a friend who will ask a favor of you.